Getting to the The Linnaeus Garden

 Uppsala kommuns karta över Danmanrkvandringen

-Map od the Danmark trail (Herbatio Danensis).
-There is a map with bus stops marked in an pdf-file at the website for Danmark Linnaeus Trail.
-You ca see the same map here:
+Map of the Danmark trail (Herbatio Danensis).
+The map below, with all bus stops marked, is published in a folder also available as a pdf-file at the website for Danmark Linnaeus Trail.

 Google Map with part of Danmarksvandringen marked